KevLuo/OpenSet_ReciprocalPoints/README.md

 Exact data splits that were used for experiments can be found [here for tiny imagenet](https://drive.google.com/file/d/1Q_VINXM1Z7YAvNQit9TbvNt50BV-7rZR/view?usp=sharing) and [here for cifar+10](https://drive.google.com/file/d/1wtR6wXIAq9GtiBe3kbHYVm7oIlud_bc2/view?usp=sharing).

+The images for Tiny Imagenet can be obtained by running 'wget http://cs231n.stanford.edu/tiny-imagenet-200.zip`.

 All credit for the paper goes to the authors.
 Paper can be found here: https://arxiv.org/abs/2011.00178.

 Citation: @misc{chen2020learning,